-Department Submit Request for Bilingual Pay form to the Human Resources Director department for each employee who may qualify for the bilingual pay indicating if they are requesting continuous or situational bilingual pay.
+Department Director Submit Request for Bilingual Pay form to the Human Resources department for each employee who may qualify for the bilingual pay indicating if they are requesting continuous or situational bilingual pay.
 Submission of the Request should be made upon hire or if not made at hire, upon request of employee or supervisor.
-Human 1) Review classification and position eligibility for continuous bilingual Resources pay; and language for situational bilingual pay; 2) If the employee qualifies, the Request from is routed to the employee along with an instruction sheet on how to contact the current vendor who is contracted with the City of Alameda to administer bilingual examinations.
+Human Resources Review classification and position eligibility for continuous bilingual pay; and language for situational bilingual pay; If the employee qualifies, the Request from is routed to the employee along with an instruction sheet on how to contact the current vendor who is contracted with the City of Alameda to administer bilingual examinations.
 (When appropriate, Human Resources may coordinate with department to have certified bilingual employees administer the examination under Human Resources direction.)

-Employee Make appointment for examination and give the Request form to the administrator Test Administrator Return the Request form to Human Resources along with the test results Human Resources 3) If the employee passes the examination and meets all criteria for receiving bilingual pay I, Human Resources signs the Request form, indicates the effective date (which must coincide with the beginning of a pay period) and sends it to Payroll.
-Notification is also sent to the employee, department Head and supervisor 4) If an employee fails the bilingual examination(s), the employee is eligible to retest in ninety (90) days from the date of the failed test.
-Notification is sent to the employee, department head and the supervisor.
+Employee 1) Make appointment for examination and give the Request form the administrator 2) Return the Request form to Human Resources along with the test results 4) If the employee passes the examination and meets all criteria form receiving bilingual pay I, Human Resources signs the Request form indicates the effective date (which must coincide with the beginning of a pay period) and sends it to Payroll.
+Notification is also sent to the employee, department Head and supervisor 4) If an employee fails the bilingual examination(s), the employee eligible to retest in ninety (90) days from the date of the failed to Notification is sent to the employee, department head and the Administrator Human Resources 3) If the employee passes the examination and meets all criteria for receiving bilingual pay I, Human Resources signs the Request for indicates the effective date (which must coincide with the beginning of a pay period) and sends it to Payroll.
+Notification is also sent to the employee, department Head and supervisor 4) If an employee fails the bilingual examination(s), the employee eligible to retest in ninety (90) days from the date of the failed to Notification is sent to the employee, department head and the supervisor.
 Human Resources/ Payroll 5) Implements pay in employees pay schedule 6) In the event an employee is on leave of absence, without compensation, for a period of one full pay period or more, the employee will not receive bilingual pay for that period.
 7) Reviews transactions and discontinues bilingual pay when employees leave a position for which bilingual pay was authorized.
-Human Resources 8) Distributes annual report of employees receiving bilingual pay to each department and conducts annual review of positions certified as eligible for continuous bilingual pay.
-Department 9) Reviews annual report and notifies Human Resources if any employees should cease receiving bilingual pay due to a change in position or job duties.
-Human Resources/ Payroll 10)Discontinues pay to any employees who are no longer eligible based on Department feedback.
+Human Resources each department and conducts annual review of positions certified as eligible for continuous bilingual pay.
+9) Reviews annual report and notifies Human Resources if any employees should cease receiving bilingual pay due to a char in position or job duties.
+Human 10)Discontinues pay to any employees who are no longer eligible based on Department feedback.
+Payroll